Skip to content

 What unexpected removal costs might I encounter?

-There's a lot to get head around when buying a property, especially if you're a first-time buyer.
+There's a lot to get your head around when buying a property, especially if you're a first-time buyer.

 Unexpected costs that you could incur, and should budget for, include: